NDevTK/OriginMarker/security.md

 - **`tabs`:** Required to access the URL of the currently active tab to determine its origin.
 - **`bookmarks`:** Required to create, read, and update the designated bookmark used for displaying the marker.
 - **`storage`** (`local` and `sync`): Required to store user settings (mode, `salt`, bookmark ID) and custom markers.

+---

+## 7. Ethical Considerations and Data Handling Transparency

+While not direct attack vectors, addressing these enhances transparency and responsible data handling, which indirectly supports security by fostering user trust and informed behavior.

+### 7.1.
+User Data Minimization and Purpose Limitation

+- **Discussion:** OriginMarker, by its nature, stores data related to a user's Browse activity (hashed origins or user-defined custom names for origins).
+Although the salt in automatic mode aims to pseudonymize these markers, a compromised salt could potentially de-anonymize this stored data.
+Custom markers are stored as plaintext chosen by the user.
+- **Commitment:**
+    - Reiterate clearly that all data stored by OriginMarker (the salt, custom markers, the mode, the designated bookmark ID, and store preference) is used solely for the explicit functionality of providing visual origin differentiation.
+    - Emphasize that no data is ever transmitted externally by the OriginMarker extension itself.
+    - Clearly state that the user has full control to view (where applicable, e.g., custom marker names if a UI were built for it, or by inspecting storage) and delete all their OriginMarker data via the reset function.

+### 7.2.
+Potential for User Misinterpretation and Over-Reliance

+- **Discussion:** Address the inherent risk that users might place undue faith in OriginMarker as a definitive indicator of a website's safety, potentially leading to complacency.
+The visual markers, especially if custom-named with terms like "My Safe Bank," could create a strong psychological anchor.
+- **Commitment:**
+    - Continue to prominently message within the extension's UI (options page) and any documentation that OriginMarker is a supplementary security tool and does not by itself guarantee the safety or trustworthiness of any website.
+    - Reinforce that markers (automatic or custom) are for origin differentiation to help detect unexpected domain changes, not as an endorsement or security audit of the site's content or operational security.

+### 7.3.
+Transparency in Operation and Open Source Commitment

+- **Discussion:** The open-source nature of OriginMarker is a cornerstone of its trustworthiness, allowing for public scrutiny of its code and security logic.
+- **Commitment:**
+    - Maintain the project's open-source license and encourage community review.
+    - Ensure that the logic for data storage, marker generation (including hashing and emoji conversion), and security features like salting are clearly documented, both within the code (comments) and in user-facing materials (like the README or a dedicated wiki page).